hpaluch/osfs/README.md

 > But VM creation still fails.
 Some errors are quite recent:
 > https://bugs.launchpad.net/neutron/+bug/2028285
+>
+> To workaround this bug - when you (re)start `neutron-server` service.
+> Your first command should be for example `openstack network list`.
+> Only after network command you can issue Nova command (for example
+> `openstack server list`).
+Otherwise it will fail with persistent
+> error:
+>
+> `AttributeError: type object 'Port' has no attribute 'port_forwardings'`
+>
+> Once this error occurs you have to restart `neutron-server` service and
+> try again commands in "right" order...

 It is quite easy to know if OpenStack is configured properly: few minutes